 Electric Furnace Cons

 In most places, electricity is more expensive than natural gas, which means electric furnaces often have higher utility fees.
 Although the initial cost is lower, the increased energy cost could cost more money over time.
-Electric furnaces also create original heat, which means they don’t transfer heat.
+They also create original heat, which means they don’t transfer heat.
 This means they may have to work harder and not reach as high of temperatures.
-In some areas, electric furnaces may struggle to reach the heating demand, especially if the unit also has an air conditioner.
-For this reason, electric furnaces are typically recommended for warmer climates.
+In some areas, these types of furnaces may struggle to reach the heating demand, especially if the unit also has an air conditioner.
+For this reason, they are typically recommended for warmer climates.